Processing of Personal Data by Employees

 4.5.2 All employees processing personal data are responsible for ensuring that:

 - appropriate measures are taken to prevent personal information (in whatever format) from being divulged to unauthorised persons

 - appropriate care is taken in disposing of printed information containing personal information in accordance with the University's guidance on the Safe Disposal of Confidential Waste

 - within individual work areas, the current general guidance on handling personal information is followed, together with any specific additional measures that may apply

-- the Governance Officer (Data Protection and Legal) is informed of any personal data that is being or is intended to be handled, which is not notified, or of any changes in the way the data is being handled, which might affect the University's notification under the Data Protection Act.
+- the Information Governance Manager is informed of any personal data that is being or is intended to be handled, which is not notified, or of any changes in the way the data is being handled, which might affect the University's notification under Data Protection Legislation.
 For anyone handling personal data that they do not themselves control, this responsibility will be met by checking with the person who controls the data.

 4.5.3 Employees are not permitted to remove personal data from the University with the intention of processing this data elsewhere except where: